pw374/sandbox-ocaml.org/new-pages/tutorials/structure_of_ocaml_programs.md

   sum /.
 2.0;;
 ~~~~

-The standard phrase `let name = expression in` is used to define a named local expression, and `name` can then be used later on in the function instead of `expression`, till a `;;` which ends the block of code.
+The standard phrase
+`let name = expression in`{ml:content="ocaml noeval"} is used to define
+a named local expression, and `name` can then be used later on in the
+function instead of `expression`, till a `;;` which ends the block of
+code.
 Notice that we don't indent after the `in`.
-Just think of `let ... in` as if it were a statement.
+Just think of
+`let ... in` as if it were a statement.

-Now comparing C local variables and these named local expressions is a sleight of hand.
+Now comparing C local variables and these named local expressions is a
+sleight of hand.
 In fact they are somewhat different.
-The C variable `sum` has a slot allocated for it on the stack.
-You can assign to `sum` later in the function if you want, or even take the address of `sum`.
+The C variable
+`sum` has a slot allocated for it on the stack.
+You can assign to `sum`
+later in the function if you want, or even take the address of `sum`.
 This is NOT true for the OCaml version.
-In the OCaml version, `sum` is just a shorthand name for the expression `a +. b`.
-There is no way to assign to `sum` or change its value in any way.
-(We'll see how you can do variables whose value changes in a minute).
+In the OCaml version, `sum` is
+just a shorthand name for the expression `a +. b`.
+There is no way to
+assign to `sum` or change its value in any way.
+(We'll see how you can
+do variables whose value changes in a minute).

 Here's another example to make this clearer.
-The following two code snippets should return the same value (namely (a+b) + (a+b)<sup>2</sup>):
+The following two code
+snippets should return the same value (namely (a+b) + (a+b)^2^):

 ~~~~ {ml:content="ocaml noeval"}
 let f a b =